kodditor/kodditor/README.md

 - 👋 Hello world!
 I’m @kodditor.
 Student and Full-stack developer
 - 👨🏾‍💻 I primarily use NextJS, Prisma, PostgreSQL and Typescript.
-- 🚀 Currently on the way to becoming a Meta-certified backend dev.
+- 🚀 I'm Meta-certified backend developer.
+Considering certification for frontend?
 - 🤝 Looking to engage in an impactful project that pushes my dev limits.